vernjan/ctf-writeups/write-ups/TheCatch2022/03-miscellaneous/02-download-backup/README.md

 Brenda's favorite browser was MS Edge, i.e. she used MS Windows (running the filesystem NTFS).
 ```

 Ok, I was looking at the wrong place.
-Then, I shifted my focus on NTFS steganography and find this great article
+I shifted my focus on NTFS steganography and find this great article
 [Hiding In Plain Sight With NTFS Steganography](https://www.secjuice.com/ntfs-steganography-hiding-in-plain-sight/.).

 I learnt about [NTFS File Streams](https://stealthbits.com/blog/ntfs-file-streams/).